shivakumarksk/readjsonfileandpersistindb/README.md

 # readjsonfileandpersistindb

 Reading JSON data and parse the data using jackson.
-Finally store the database to
+Finally store the database to Database.